scarecrow42300/mms142-groupj-2022.github.io/README.md

 The repository contains the GitHub page's code, project boards, and wiki for the detailed report on the topic.
 Subsequently, this repository includes CSS and HTML to run the webpage.

+_Prompt: A photorealistic illustration of a robot painting a human on a canvas._

 **Submitted by Group J.**

 ## Active Team Members